innawendell/player/README.md

 	The default value is `False`, in which case the script uses metadata from the TEI file.

 	Example of such metadatafile: https://github.com/innawendell/European_Comedy/blob/master/French_Comedies/French_Comedies.tsv.
-2. `metadata_path` The path to the metadata tab-delimited tsv file.
+2. `metadata_path` The path to the metadata tab-delimited file.

 ### Run this script with default arguments:
 ```